Who subscribes to QAA

 - cooperation with the QAA Concerns Scheme

-- pay all relevant Subscription Fees as defined herein and all relevant fees and charges for Reviews and Review-related activity.
+- paying all relevant subscription fees as defined below, and all relevant fees and charges for reviews and review-related activity.

-Applications for Voluntary Subscriber Status should be made using QAA's Application Form for Voluntary Subscriber Status, and submitted to QAA's Head of Governance, together with documentation which evidences that the Applicant meets the Criteria outlined in clauses 5 and 6.
+Applications for Voluntary Subscriber Status should be made using QAA's application form for voluntary subscriber status (available below), and submitted to QAA's Head of Governance, together with documentation that evidences that the applicant meets the criteria outlined in clauses 5 and 6.

-a) cannot evidence that they have undergone a QAA-approved Financial Sustainability, Management and Governance check that satisfies the eligibility requirement at clause 6b; or
+- cannot evidence that they have undergone a QAA-approved Financial Sustainability, Management and Governance check that satisfies the eligibility requirement at clause 6b

-b) cannot evidence that they have undergone a Review that satisfies the eligibility requirement at clause 6c; or
+- cannot evidence that they have undergone a review that satisfies the eligibility requirement at clause 6c

-c) (although there is some evidence of commitment to quality assurance and enhancement), cannot yet evidence the demonstrable track record requirement at clause 6d.
+- (although there is some evidence of commitment to quality assurance and enhancement) cannot yet evidence the demonstrable track record requirement at clause 6d.

 The conferral of Candidate Status may be granted at the Chief Executive's sole discretion, and in accordance with his reasonable judgement as to whether the circumstances of the application indicate on the balance of probabilities that the applicant will be able to fulfil the necessary criterion within the applicable timeframe specified at clause 13.